PahanSupurna/Event-Ticket-Booking-System-FrontEnd/README.md

 --Real-Time Event Ticketing System--
   Introduction
-    • The Real-Time Event Ticketing System is a web application built using React for the frontend and Spring Boot for the backend.
+    -The Real-Time Event Ticketing System is a web application built using React for the frontend and Spring Boot for the backend.
 The system simulates a real-time ticket booking process where vendors add tickets to a pool and customers purchase tickets from the pool.
 The application ensures that the number of tickets in the system does not exceed